Artist

 The Seconda Genesi musicians played on many records released on Picci and another label very close to this, Ellecci.

-The recent Akarma reissue has a similar design and is available in different colours, coming with an information insert.
+The Akarma reissue has a similar design and is available in different colours, coming with an information insert.

 Tutto deve finire - LP, one of the original covers, front, back and label